GeoSensorWebLab/gsw-chef/asw-etl/README.md

 ## Chef Vault

 The following Chef Vault items are required for the recipes in this cookbook.
+Note the different keys for different vault items (`airflow` vs `arctic_sensors`).

 <table>
   <tr>